sebastianspicker/chronikwerk/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the next js explanation around the maintained behavior.
+- Made the ci assumptions easier to check later.

-- Earlier scratch detail is now represented in maintained sections.
+- The document now favors checked behavior over exploratory notes.

 ## Current Focus
 Use the next review to check behavior before adding surface area.